Alveo/alveo-transcriber-services/README.md

 # alveo-transcriber-services
 Repository to provide additional services to the alveo-transcriber web application.
-Provides transcription storage and automatic audio segmentation.
+Provides transcription storage, SSAD audio segmentation and access to ASR engines.

 ## Config
 1. If deploying this outside of a local address, you will need to generate an SSL certificate to avoid mixed content browser errors